oliverspryn/literal-life-church-stream-switch/README.md

 ## Customization

-Here is a collection of all of the properties on the Stream Switch which can be manipulated.
+Here is a collection of all of the properties on the Stream Switch which can be used to change its behavior.

 |             Property            |               Default              |   Type  |      Required      |                                                                                                                                            Description                                                                                                                                           |
 |:-------------------------------:|:----------------------------------:|:-------:|:------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|